Can You Get Fined for Eating and Driving in Ontario?

 - Six demerit points

-Distraction driving isn’t worth the risk to your safety
+Distracted driving isn’t worth the risk

 Distracted driving isn’t worth that “On my way” text or bite of your morning bagel.
 If it’s urgent, pull over.
 If it can wait, let it wait.
-Keep your eyes on the road and your mind focused on your surroundings to keep both yourself and other motorists, cyclists, and pedestrians safe.
+Keep your eyes on the road and your mind focused on your surroundings to keep both yourself and other motorists, cyclists and pedestrians safe.